 Collect proof of identity, including a driver's license or state ID and a Social Security card, for you and the other person you want to include on the savings account.
 If you don't have the other person's information, you won't be able to open the account in the other person's name.

 Ask about the terms of the savings account.
 Some banks require a minimum balance, while others limit the number of withdrawals you can make each month.
-Make sure you understand the fees associated with the account before signing the paperwork.
+Be sure you understand the fees associated with the account before signing the paperwork.
+You will also be required to make the initial deposit into the account.
+Depending on the bank and type of savings account you open, you might be required to deposit anywhere from $1 to $1,000 into the account.
+Some banks allow you to open a savings account online, although you'll still have to provide proof of identity and sign the required forms.

 - Hemera Technologies/AbleStock.com/Getty Images